darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/02 - Petition in the Winter Garden.md

 The warden's mouth considered smiling and decided against it.
 She stepped aside, boots scraping against stone worn smooth by countless passages.
 "Professor."
 A pause, weighted with something that might have been sympathy.
 "The Administrator is in the herbarium."

 "I will go where I must," Samantha said to the warden, because politeness cost nothing and might buy everything.
-Her voice sounded steadier than she felt.
+Her voice carried more steadiness than her nerves deserved.
 "But I came to speak.
 Not only of Coldreach."

 The warden's gaze flicked to Lareth—a question asked without words.